There are two options for applying to our internship program – the preselect option

 receiving your check late does not make you ineligible for consideration of your application.

-As long as your application was received by DICAS by the due date, we will consider
+As long as your application was received by DICAS or early admission by the due date,

-FOR PRE-SELECT: Send paper application, accompanying materials (a-f) and application fee to: Beth
+FOR PRE-SELECT: Send paper application, accompanying materials (a-f) and application fee to: Ruth

-Egan, Selection Committee Chair, University of Memphis Master’s Degree/Dietetic Internship
+Williams-Hooker, Selection Committee Chair, University of Memphis Master’s Degree/Dietetic

-for the pre-select option must be postmarked by the 2nd Monday in January.
-Applications
+Applications for the pre-select option must be received by the 2nd Monday in January.

 Candidates that are pre-selected will be notified at the end of January.